nkanyang/data-process-cli/README.md

 `git clone https://github.com/nkanyang/data-process-cli.git data-process-cli`

 `cd data-process-cli`
+- step 2: Enter the directory data-process-cli and install modules

+`npm install`

-- step 2: There are scripts in the project can generate analysis report from data.scv in data-sample without install the app
+- step 3: There are scripts in the project can generate analysis report from data.scv in data-sample without install the app

 ```
 ✗ npm run generate-shiptime-report